mohamadsolouki/Computer-vision-emotion-detection/README.md

-Here's a sample README file for your project:

 # Emotion Detection using Xception and Flask

 This project aims to detect emotions from facial expressions using deep learning techniques.
 It utilizes the Xception model and transfer learning to classify emotions into seven categories: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.
 The model is trained on a large dataset of facial expressions (FER-2013) and can be used to predict emotions from uploaded images or real-time webcam feed through a Flask web application.